Lemoncode/d3js-typescript-examples/README.md

 - Pie chart.
 - Semi arch chart.

-Each example contains a _Readme.md_ files that includes ant step by step guide to reproduce the examples from stratch.
+Each example contains a step by step guide to reproduce the examples from stratch (_Readme.md_).

 # About Basefactor + Lemoncode